 Why Giveaways Work So Well on Facebook

-Running Giveaways on Facebook is one of the best ways to raise brand awareness.
+Running a contest or giveaway on Facebook is one of the best ways to raise brand awareness.
 It’s also the easiest way to grow your following and generate leads on social media without paying for expensive ads.

 You can also use Facebook giveaways to achieve the following business goals: